-Lemma 1: The optimum radius assignment for min-total radius assignment problem has total radius at least w(EMST).
+LEMMA 1.
+The optimum radius assignment for min-total radius assignment problem has total radius at least w(EMST).

-Theorem 2: Algorithm 2 gives a solution that is within a constant factor of the optimum.
+THEOREM 2.
+Algorithm 2 gives a solution that is within a constant factor of the optimum.

 Obviously, we can find a bounded degree subgraph with the same spanning ratio of the communication graph induced by the radius assignment calculated by Algorithm 2.
-If we want to find a subgraph of the induced communication graph with some additional properties such as planar, fault-tolerance, we have to replace the second step of Algorithm 2 by some other spanners.
-For example, Li and Wang [20] gave a method to construct a planar spanner with bounded degree.
-Recently, Czumaj and Zhao [22] also proposed a k-vertex fault-tolerant spanner whose total cost is $O(k^2 \cdot w(EMST))$ .
-Finally, we consider the minimum total power assignment (min-total power assignment) problem which is defined as follows.
+If we want to find a subgraph of the induced communication graph with some additional properties such as planar, faulttolerance, we have to replace the second step of Algorithm 2 by some other spanners.
+For example, Li and Wang [23] gave a method to construct a planar spanner with bounded degree.
+Recently, Czumaj and Zhao [24] also proposed a k-vertex fault-tolerant spanner whose total cost is $O(k^2 \cdot w(EMST))$.